 The last thing my manager and I talked about a lot is staying positive.
 I’m generally a positive person but there are times when I need a great reminder to always stay positive.

 Through failures and success, having a positive attitude is one of the keys to success.

 A positive attitude helps you with failure and keeps you from thinking everything is all doom and gloom.
 I think it’s also more than that.

 I also take a positive attitude as having humility in success.
-In other words, negative thoughts are not just thinking everything is going to turn out terribly but also thinking you’re better than everyone else.
+In other words, negative thoughts not only include thinking everything is going to turn out terribly, but it also includes thinking you’re better than everyone else.